Jacob Kiplimo: 2021

 On 21 March 2021, Kiplimo competed at the Campaccio cross country race in San Giorgio su Legnano, Italy.
 Despite falling during the ninth kilometer of the race, he won a 10 km in 29:07.
 Ethiopia's Nibret Melak finished second, and Kiplimo's younger brother Oscar Chelimo finished third.
 On 19 May, Kiplimo returned to the track racing 10,000 m at the 60th Ostrava Golden Spike.
 He pulled away from Bahrain's Birhanu Balew to win the race.
 Kiplimo finished in a personal best time of 26:33.93, which made him the seventh-fastest 10,000 m performer of all time and the second-fastest Ugandan in history over the distance behind world record holder Joshua Cheptegei's 26:11.00.

 On 21 November 2021, Kiplimo set a half marathon world record at 57:31 in Lisbon.
 His record was broken by Yomif Kejelcha, who ran a time of 57:30 at the 2024 Valencia Half Marathon.

 Jacob Kiplimo one mile before winning the 2025 Chicago Marathon.

 2023

 On 18 February, Kiplimo won the gold medal in the 10-kilometer race at the World Cross Country Championships held in Bathurst, Australia with a time of 29:17.
 Ethiopian Berihu Aregawi finished second in 29:26 followed by Joshua Cheptegei (29:37), world record holder for the 5000 m and 10,000 m, who had been defending his title from Aarhus 2019.

 2025

 On 16 February, Kiplimo regained the world record in the half marathon, finishing the Barcelona Half Marathon in 56 minutes and 42 seconds.
+On 5 February 2026, that record was stripped by World Athletics because it is suspected that the lead car of the race offered Kiplimo a "pacing advantage".
+Barcelona Half Marathon race direction later stated that they will appeal this decision.

-On 27 April, Kiplimo made his marathon debut at the 2025 London Marathon, finishing in second behind Sebastian Sawe with a time of 2:03:37, a Ugandan national record.
+On 27 April, Kiplimo made his marathon debut at the 2025 London Marathon, finishing in second behind Sabastian Sawe with a time of 2:03:37, a Ugandan national record.

 On 12 October, Kiplimo won the 2025 Chicago Marathon, finishing in 2:02:23 and marking his first marathon win.

+2026

+On 8 March, Kiplimo returned to the EDP Lisbon Half Marathon and retook the half marathon world record at 57:20.

+On 26 April, Kiplimo ran the third-fastest marathon in history at the 2026 London Marathon, finishing in 2:00:28.
+The race also saw Sabastian Sawe and Yomif Kejelcha finish in 1:59:30 and 1:59:41, respectively, all three surpassing the previous world record of 2:00:35 set by Kelvin Kiptum.